 That's my own personal view.

-You know, it's a pretty sad, pathetic day when you know, people that would normally want to help the country, you know, now this has become an abuse of power.
+You know, it's a pretty sad, pathetic day when, you know, people that would normally want to help the country, you know, now this has become an abuse of power.

 I'll give you the final word.

-We got fifteen seconds.
+We got 15 seconds.

-Yeah, that's I I agree with it.
+Yeah, I agree with it.

 That's it.